plast-lab/doop/README.md

 ### Using LogicBlox as the Datalog engine of choice

 In order to use LogicBlox instead of the Soufflé engine you can provide the --lb argument.
+Be warned that this will use older analysis logic and thus some Java features (such as lambdas, dynamic proxies, or Android-specific behavior) may not be handled successfully.

     $ ./doop -i ../doop-benchmarks/dacapo-2006/antlr.jar -a context-insensitive --platform java_7 --dacapo --id lb-antlr --lb